cplu/rxHelper/README.md

-# rxNetwork
+# rxHelper
-helper to register android CONNECTIVITY_ACTION event with rxJava
+helper methods for rxJava on Android
 require:
   mandatory:
     rxJava